An Empirical Study of End-to-End Video-Language Transformers with Masked Visual Modeling: Introduction

 Motivated by this, we conduct a comprehensive study of MVM for VidL learning.
-As Figure~\ref{fig:intro}, we base our study on a fully end-to-end VIdeO-LangaugeE Transformer (named \modelname~\cite{fu2021violet}), and study a broad spectrum of MVM targets, including RGB pixel values (Pixel), histogram of oriented gradients (HOG), depth maps (Depth), optical flow (Flow), discrete visual tokens (VQ), spatial-focused image features (SIF), temporal-aware video features (TVF), and mulitmodal features (MMF).
+As illustrated in Figure~\ref{fig:intro}, we base our study on the fully end-to-end VIdeO-LangaugeE Transformer (\modelorig)~\cite{fu2021violet}, and study a broad spectrum of MVM targets, including RGB pixel values (Pixel), histogram of oriented gradients (HOG), depth maps (Depth), optical flow (Flow), discrete visual tokens (VQ), spatial-focused image features (SIF), temporal-aware video features (TVF), and mulitmodal features (MMF).
 During pre-training, we mask out some proportions of the video input along both spatial and temporal dimensions, and the model learns to recover the MVM targets for these masked patches.
-Equipped with another two standard pre-training tasks (\emph{i.e.}, video-text matching (VTM) and masked language modeling (MLM)), we empirically verify the effectiveness of different MVM variants on downstream VidL tasks.
+Equipped with another two standard pre-training tasks (\emph{i.e.}, video-text matching and masked language modeling), we empirically verify the effectiveness of different MVM variants on downstream VidL tasks.

 Our study reveals that: ($i$) spatial-focused image features (SIF) is the most effective MVM target on video-text inputs; and ($ii$) the effects of different MVM targets on downstream VidL tasks are not shared between video-text and image-text inputs.
 For example, SIF extracted from the same model brings a large drop on downstream VidL performance when pre-trained with image-text pairs.
 In addition, we conduct comprehensive analyses of the masking strategy and ratio, combination of different MVM targets, to shed light on effective MVM training for VidL learning.
+We name the enhanced version of the original \modelorig~\cite{fu2021violet} with the best MVM strategy as \modelname.

-In summary, our contributions are three-fold. ($i$) We present an empirical study of masked visual modeling for video-language pre-training; ($ii$) We conduct comprehensive analyses with extensive experimental results to shed lights on effective MVM training; and ($iii$) \modelname pre-trained with MVM objective achieves strong performance on 13 VidL datasets over 3 popular tasks, covering video question answering, video captioning and text-to-video retrieval.
-Concretely, compared to models trained on the same 5M pre-training dataset, \modelname with effective MVM pre-training brings notable mean improvements of +5.4\% accuracy on video question answering, +6.6\% recall on text-to-video retrieval, and +11.4 CIDEr on video captioning.
+Our contributions can be summarized as follows.
+We present an empirical study of masked visual modeling for video-language pre-training, with comprehensive analyses to reveal the ingredients for effective MVM training. \modelname with the best MVM recipe achieves strong performance on 13 VidL datasets.
+Concretely, compared to models pre-trained on the same 5M corpus, \modelname brings mean improvements of +5.4\% accuracy on video question answering, +6.6\% recall on text-to-video retrieval, and +11.4 CIDEr on video captioning.
+Direct comparison to VIOLET~\cite{fu2021violet} also shows notable advantages of our model, even when pre-trained with much less data.